SeetohYQ/grant-disbursement-api/README.md

    * YOLO GST grant, set householdIncomeLimit=100000

-   Any other combinations of query params would result in 400 error
+   Any other combinations of query params would result in 400 error.
 * **Data Params**

   None